hedgehog1833/obsidian-timetracker/README.md

 ## Configuration

-### Refresh interval

-The stopwatch's refresh rate in milliseconds.
-The default value is `100`.
-The valid value range lies between 1 and 1000 milliseconds.

 ### Time format

 The format for how to print the stopwatch's current value.
 Default is `HH:mm:ss.SSS`.
 For more formats see [here](https://github.com/jsmreese/moment-duration-format#template-string).